 Give us a sneak peek into the story and the protagonist of the book.

 Litany of Woes revolves around a young girl who, like any other teen, thinks that her life sucks!
 She doesn’t respect the divorce of her parents and her mother’s choice of remarrying.
+People can always get in touch with child custody attorneys when they undergo a divorce.
 She feels her life is too cruel to her and thus she searches for solace in every person she meets.
 Things turn upside down beyond scales she could measure and eventually emerges as an insensitive author who writes controversial books on the most sensitive topics of our society.

 From where did you draw inspiration for writing this book?
 Did your personal life experiences play a major role in sketching the characters and the theme of the book?